Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/1_Passive_Imaging/README.md

 Overall, **these **ODOR-ONLY** plots are not examples of an ideal odor for this experiment**, but rather a starting point for odor screening.
 The ideal odor would be a weak ligand that activates the targeted glomerulus only at a higher concentration, after neighboring glomeruli have been activated.
 Additionally, to ensure connectivity between neighboring glomeruli and the selected glomerulus, it is important that the activity of the daughter MCs does not perfectly correlate with the activity of the selected glomerulus.
 Ideally, the signal should be modified in some way — for example, even though the selected glomerulus is excited, the daughter MCs might be inhibited.

-## ODOR & STIM Imaging - Replicating Mursel’s Results
+## ODOR & STIM Imaging

 Here are two of the weaknesses carrying over from the previous **ODOR_ONLY** procedure in odor selection (Hexanal).
 1. The odor: _Hexanal_, that we used did not demonstrate appropreate connectivity with its neighboring glomeruli.
-2. We witnessed contamination between trials meaning the odor would linger in the nose port for longer than 15 sec.
+2. We witnessed contamination between trials, meaning the odor would linger in the nose port for longer than 15 sec.

-Given these weaknesses in the odor which we selected to procede with, the subsequent plots that were generated to analyze the selected glomerulus' activation in a **ODOR-STIM** condition did not turn out as expected.
+Given these weaknesses in the odor which we selected to procede with, the subsequent plots that were generated to analyze the selected glomerulus' activation in the **ODOR-STIM** condition did not turn out as expected.
 Below I will explain more in depth the issues with this iteration of the experimenet.

 Alas, this is the code that I wrote to analyze the results of this session: [MATLAB code](https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/Methods/1_Passive_Imaging/SGS_PassiveImg_stimodor_241102.m).